Biodiversity-Meets-Data/BiodiversityDataSpace/Natura2000-site-species-habitat-FAIR.md

 # Natura 2000 FAIR Data

 ## Challenge

-The information attached to each Natura 2000 site represents imporant metadata for our Biodiversity Data Space.
+The information attached to each Natura 2000 site represents imporant metadata for Biodiversity Data Space that we are building in the BMD project.
-However, this information is often scattered across different files and API endpoints, lacking standardisation and ontology mapping.
+This information is often scattered across different files and API endpoints, lacking standardisation and ontology mapping.
 This is an initial effort to provide a solution that needs adoption within the BMD project.

+This page from [BISE](https://biodiversity.europa.eu/data) also has links to the different queries

 Here's a snippet of data about a site in Austria, obtained from the [EEA Data Explorer](https://discodata.eea.europa.eu/index.html#) where you can make SQL queries against the database: